All planning checklists

 Print all essential documents

-Have hard copies of booking confirmations, itineraries, and emergency contacts.
+Keep hard copies of race tickets, restaurant confirmations and emergency contacts.

 Easy·Standard impact